panweixuan/site/_pages/research.md

 I investigated the attenuation properties of spiral galaxy M81.
 Initially, I constructed a 17-band SED from ultraviolet to mid-infrared and fitted it using a two-component power-law intrinsic model combined with 3 attenuation curves.
 The Milky Way type performed best with a reduced χ² ≈ 7.3, indicating that M81's attenuation characteristics are more consistent with Milky Way-type dust than with bump-deficient extragalactic environments.

 I presented a flash talk in our department to report my research findings.
-[Click here](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2Fpanweixuan%2Fsite%2Frefs%2Fheads%2Fmaster%2Ffiles%2FWeixuan_M81AttCurv.pptx&wdOrigin=BROWSELINK) to view my slide.
+[Click here](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2Fpanweixuan%2Fsite%2Frefs%2Fheads%2Fmaster%2Ffiles%2FWeixuan_M81AttCurv.pptx&wdOrigin=BROWSELINK) to view my poster.

 More recently, I conducted a Bayesian SED fitting analysis of M81 using the [BAGPIPES](https://github.com/ACCarnall/bagpipes) program.
 I employed the Salim dust attenuation model, performing separate fits with and without the UV bump feature.
 The Bayesian evidence favored the no-bump model with ΔlnZ = -1.539 ± 0.273.